 We invite you to take advantage of this opportunity and book a place for yourself, your team, or your organisation as it will fundamentally change the way you think about program delivery.

 For more information contact Nicky Lightstone on (03) 8376 8823

 Terms and Conditions of Ticket Purchase

-Bicycle Network Victoria must be notified in writing 30 days prior to event date for cancellations to receive 50% refund.
+Bicycle Network must be notified in writing 30 days prior to event date for cancellations to receive 50% refund.
 Cancellations made after this date will forfeit full registration fees.
 However, delegates may transfer their registration to another person.